Updates from the field

 This defiant gesture of peace embodies the essence of the Kibbutzim.
 It demonstrates the vital role these small communities play in preserving the Jewish people and cultivating a resilient peace seeking culture in the land.

-This reflects more than a century of history, where the Kibbutz have been a testament to Jewish perseverance, building resilient communities under numerous imperial rules and defiantly thriving in the wake of post-war displacement, from Europe and Russia.
+This reflects more than a century of history, where the Kibbutzim have been a testament to Jewish perseverance, building resilient communities under numerous imperial rules and defiantly thriving in the wake of post-war displacement, from Europe and Russia.

 Rebuilding the Kibbutzim: Shai Fund Response